Training Language Models to Explain Their Own Computations: Methods

 \subsection{Activation Patching: What internal components affect the prediction?}

-\paragraph{Question $q$.} For activation patching, we ask which hidden components are \textit{causally important} for a model's output~\citep{meng2022locating,zhang2024towards}.
+\paragraph{Question $q$.} We ask which hidden components are \textit{causally important} for a model's output~\citep{meng2022locating,zhang2024towards}.
 Specifically, the question $q$ is \emph{on input $x$, (how) does changing the activation at layer $\ell$ and token $x_t$ affect the output?} An example is shown in~\Cref{fig:methods_actpatch}.

 \paragraph{Interpretability Procedure $T$.} We can answer questions of this form through activation patching and circuit tracing methods.
 Given an input $x$ (\emph{Paris is the capital of} in \Cref{fig:methods_actpatch}), an activation patching experiment typically constructs an alternative input $x'$ (\emph{Rome is the capital of}).
-During the forward pass, we replace the activation $h_{\ell,t}(x)$ with the corresponding activation $h_{\ell,t}(x')$:
+We then run a forward pass of $\mathcal{M}$ on $x$, but replace the activation $h_{\ell,t}(x)$ with the corresponding activation $h_{\ell,t}(x')$:

 and we measure the change in the model's output: